 Before we met with our Bassick students, it was important they gained a clear understanding of Titus Andronicus.
 To prepare the students, we put together a brief synopsis explaining many of the key plot points and themes throughout the story.

-"Taking on an entire synopsis of Titus Andronicus wasn't going to be easy.
+Titus Andronicus wasn't going to be easy.
 It's a long play with a lot of big moments that have to be touched upon, but I'm proud of what I and my fellow TF students were able to accomplish and feel that we ended up with a fun and informative video that really helped expose the students to this play." - Park Lytle (Class of 2021)

 Day 1: The Q & A